n1d3v/natimusic/README.md

-# natify
+# natimusic
-Natify is a native Spotify client made in Python for compatibility.
+NatiMusic is a native Spotify client made in Python for compatibility.